 The easiest way to resolve the solution is to have processes in place to ensure nothing goes out of hand.
 That’s easier said than done in organizations where we are talking of hundreds if not thousands of employees who have to align with the process or the process change.

 The next option would be to invest in tools that cater to the needs of every team and seamlessly share information across systems.
 In an ideal world, this is the way to go.
 Different teams evaluate tools from different perspectives and focus on the primary pain points.

-But they fail to realize that since different teams will be working on various tools, very soon they’ll be welcoming a significant issue that is persistent in the enterprise SaaS world, i.e., disconnect between the teams!
+But they fail to realize that since different teams will be working on various tools, very soon, they’ll be welcoming a significant issue that is persistent in the enterprise SaaS world, i.e., a disconnect between the teams!

 And then, it becomes a vicious cycle of misunderstandings, misinterpretation, lack of knowledge, and different sets of priorities and KPIs leading to customer churn.